 SETO funds innovative cooperative research and development projects that drive down the cost of solar electricity and improve the performance of solar technologies that enhance grid reliability and security.
 These research projects can be found on our Solar Projects Map and reports resulting from our research can be found on the Office of Science and Technical Information (OSTI) website.
 Download an overview of the solar office and its active funding programs.

-Starting in 2018, the office has issued a single office-wide FOA each year, which integrates the funding opportunities of each sub-program into one document.
-Prior to that, each of the subprograms issued more specific funding opportunity announcements (FOA).
-All FOAs developed through a collaborative process that work to achieve the office's goals.
+Starting in 2018, the office issues a single office-wide funding opportunity announcement (FOA) annually, which integrates all research areas into one document.
+Prior to that, FOAs typically only included one specific research areas.
+All FOAs are developed through a collaborative process in order to achieve the office's goals.
 Adhering to an open, highly competitive solicitation process, these funding opportunities encourage collaborative partnerships among industries; universities; national laboratories; federal, state, and local governments; and nongovernment organizations.
 View the office’s open funding opportunities and learn how to apply for them.

 After FOA applications undergo a rigorous peer review process, projects are selected for negotiation to receive DOE funding.
 Upon the successful completion of this negotiation process, including collaboration on a statement of project objectives, milestones, and budgets, projects can begin.